 “Me and my sister were never allowed to touch any of it.”

 In July 1995, the Torres Strait Islander flag and the Aboriginal flag were recognised by the Australian Government as official ‘Flags of Australia’ under the Flags Act 1953.

 Carry the Flag, a documentary directed by Danielle MacLean provides an insight into the lives of the Torres Strait Islander peoples, as well as the story of Bernard Namok Jr, the young man who sadly lost his father before he had the opportunity to see his legacy flying as high as we see it today.

-This National Reconciliation Week, we acknowledge and pay tribute to Bernard Namok Senior and the 28th anniversary of the Torres Strait Islander Flag.
+Every National Reconciliation Week on 29 May, we acknowledge and pay tribute to Bernard Namok Senior on the anniversary of the Torres Strait Islander Flag.

 We observe its ongoing legacy and representation of the people of the Torres Strait.

 More info on the Torres Strait Islander Flag.